 Federal Lawsuit Claims New York City Board of Elections Actions Violate National Voter Registration Act

-Washington, D.C.—The Lawyers’ Committee for Civil Rights Under Law (Lawyers’ Committee), together with Common Cause/New York, LatinoJustice PRLDEF and the law firm of Dechert LLP, applaud the Justice Department for filing a motion to intervene in their lawsuit against the New York City Board of Elections (NYC BOE).
+The Lawyers’ Committee for Civil Rights Under Law (Lawyers’ Committee), together with Common Cause/New York, LatinoJustice PRLDEF and the law firm of Dechert LLP, applaud New York Attorney General Eric Schneiderman for filing a motion to intervene in their lawsuit against the New York City Board of Elections (NYC BOE).

 The lawsuit seeks to restore the voting rights of New York City voters who have been improperly removed from the rolls in violation of Section 8 of the National Voter Registration Act of 1993 (NVRA).
 This includes the more than 117,000 registered voters who were removed from the voter registration rolls prior to the April 2016 primary election by the NYC BOE’s Brooklyn Borough Office.
 As a result of the lawsuit, filed five days before the November 2016 election, the NYC BOE previously consented to providing various forms of notice to poll workers and voters concerning the requirement that all voters who believe they are registered must be offered an affidavit ballot on Election Day.
 The NYC BOE also agreed to send absentee ballots to individual plaintiffs who had been improperly purged from the registration list.

-“The actions taken by the New York City Board of Elections constitute a ‘text book’ violation of the National Voter Registration Act and have resulted in the unlawful purging of voters from the rolls,” said Kristen Clarke, president and executive director of the Lawyers’ Committee.
-“Voting discrimination persists across our country, making clear the need for the Justice Department’s role in these cases.
+“The actions taken by the New York City Board of Elections constitute a ‘text book’ violation of the National Voter Registration Act and have resulted in the unlawful purging of thousands of voters from the rolls,” said Kristen Clarke, president and executive director of the Lawyers’ Committee.
+“We applaud Attorney General Eric Schneiderman for joining with the U.S. Department of Justice to weigh in on the voting rights violation in this case.
 Our democracy works when every eligible voter can exercise their fundamental right to vote at the ballot box.”

 Plaintiffs in the suit include voters affected by New York City Board of Election’s actions and Common Cause/New York.